Microsoft Teams and Google calendar

 [About Yoom]

-How to Register a Post on Microsoft Teams as an Event in Google Calendar
+How to schedule Microsoft Teams posts to Google Calendar

 The general flow is as follows:

-If you are not using Yoom, please register for free from [here]
+If you haven't used Yoom yet, please register for free from here.

 If you are already using Yoom, please log in.

-After logging into Yoom, click "Add" from the "My Apps" menu on the left.
+After logging in to Yoom, click "Add" from the "My Apps" menu on the left side.

-When the search window appears, enter the app name to search.
+When the search window appears, enter the app name and search.

-Enter the Microsoft account information you want to connect, and the connection with Yoom will be completed automatically.
+Once you enter the Microsoft account information you want to connect, it will automatically complete the connection with Yoom.
 No complicated settings are required!

-*Note: Microsoft365 (formerly Office365) has a home plan and a general business plan (Microsoft365 Business).
-If you are not subscribed to the general business plan, authentication may fail.*
+*Microsoft365 (formerly Office365) has a home plan and a general business plan (Microsoft365 Business), and if you are not subscribed to the general business plan, authentication may fail.

-After selecting the account, confirm and proceed to the next step.
+Once you select the account, review it and proceed to the next step.

 Click "Continue" to allow access.
 Once you return to the Yoom screen, the connection is complete.